tipishev/python_debugging_workshop/README.md

 ![On fun step](/images/walking/4_on_fun_step.png)

-Or we can type `step` and go one level down in the nested function and continue horizontal movement there.
+Or we can type `step` and go vertically one level down in the nested function and continue horizontal movement there.

 ![Until](/images/walking/5_until.png)